jacobkap/crimebythenumbers/docs/subsetting.md

 This is the basis of conditional subsetting.
 If we have a large data set and only want a small chunk based on some condition (data in a single state (or multiple states), at a certain time, at least a certain population) we need to make a conditional statement that returns TRUE if it matches what we want and FALSE if it doesn't.
 There are a number of different ways to make conditional statements.
 First let's go through some special characters involved and then show examples of each one.

-For each case you are asking does the thing on the left of the conditional statement return TRUE or FALSE compared to the thing on the right.
+For each case you are asking: does the thing on the left of the conditional statement return TRUE or FALSE compared to the thing on the right.

   + `==`   Equals (compared to a single value)
   + `%in%` Equals (one value match out of multiple comparisons)